 The Nominating and Governance Committee will consider director candidates recommended by stockholders.
 The Nominating and Governance Committee does not intend to alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether or not the candidate was recommended by a stockholder.
 Stockholders who wish to recommend individuals for consideration by the Nominating and Governance Committee to become nominees for election to the Board may do so by delivering a written recommendation to the Nominating and Governance Committee at the following address: Bellicum Pharmaceuticals, Inc., Attn: Corporate Secretary, 2130 W. Holcombe Blvd., Suite 800, Houston, TX 77030, no later than the close of business on the 90th day nor earlier than the close of business on the 120th day prior to the first anniversary of the preceding year's annual meeting (or in the case of the 2019 Annual Meeting of Stockholders, the 10th day following the day on which public announcement of the date of such meeting is first made).
-Submissions must include the name and address of the Company stockholder as of the submission; the full name of the proposed candidate; a description of the proposed candidate; and a description of the proposed candidate's qualifications as a director.
+Submissions must include the name and address of the Company stockholder on whose behalf the submission is made; the number of Company shares that are owned beneficially by such stockholder as of the date of the submission; the full name of the proposed candidate; a description of the proposed candidate's business experience for at least the previous five years; complete biographical information for the proposed candidate; and a description of the proposed candidate's qualifications as a director.
 Any such submission must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a director if elected.